MASDXI/forest/README.md

   possible solution prepare and batching as an array.
 - For `Forest` use unbalance tree as a data structure.

+# For Further Work
+Currently `Forest` not 100% compatible with existing `ERC20` standard.

 ## Glossary of Terms

 **AML** Anti-Money Laundering